IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 The script receives no arguments and instead tries to find a suitable configuration file based on its own name, which can be seen in the `configure` function.
-Then `scheduler/training.py` and `scheduler/application.py` can simply be simbolic links to `scheduler/graph.py`, avoiding any code repetition.
+Then `scheduler/training.py` and `scheduler/application.py` can simply be symbolic links to `scheduler/graph.py`, avoiding any code repetition.
 When they are read by Airflow, each one will have its own name, and it will load its own configuration if there is one in `scheduler/configs/`.